wide angle of dancer jumping into the air on stage

 • We provide generous artistic merit, academic merit, and need-based scholarships to in-state and out-of-state students.

-• There are other scholarships administered through the College of the Arts that students may apply for once they are here at the university.
+• We have some scholarships based on merit and financial need specifically for incoming freshmen in Dance.
+There are other scholarships administered through the College of the Arts that students may apply for once they are here at the university.

 What are the advantages to attending Montclair State as a Dance major?